Erfahrungen & Bewertungen zu Siccas Guitars

 Additional costs (e.g. for customs or taxes) may occur when shipping to non-EU countries.
 Delivery times are to be considered as approximate, may vary depending on the country of destination and delays may occur due to unforeseeable events.
 Read more

-Gerold Karl Hannabach grew up in a family of string makers in Schönbach/Egerland, today’s Luby/CZ.
-He attended the technical school for stringed instrument making there and took violin and bow making.
-When he was still 16, he had to march off to war and became a French prisoner of war.
+Gerold Karl Hannabach grew up in a family of string instrument makers in Schönbach/Egerland, which is now Luby/Czech Republic.
+He attended the specialized school for string instrument making in his hometown and received training in violin and bow making.
+At the age of 16, he had to join the war effort and became a French prisoner of war.

-At 17, he followed the expelled Schönbachers, who had found a new home around Bubenreuth and began an apprenticeship as a plucked instrument maker with Arnold Hoyer in Tennenlohe, who was also from Schönbach.
-He completed this in 1953 with the journeyman’s examination.
-In the same year, he set up his own workshop in Bubenreuth.
+At 17, he followed the displaced Schönbach residents who had found a new home around Bubenreuth and began an apprenticeship in string instrument making under Arnold Hoyer in Tennenlohe, who was also originally from Schönbach.
+He completed this apprenticeship in 1953.
+In the same year, he established his own workshop in Bubenreuth.

-In the beginning, he kept his head above water with the mass production of travel guitars.
-In 1966, he passed the examination as a master guitar maker.
-This was followed by appointment as a specialist teacher at the “Lehrwerkstätten für Musikinstrumentenbau” (training workshops for musical instrument making) in Bubenreuth and the appointment as 2nd headmaster of the guild.
-From 1969 onwards, Hannabach only sold individually built instruments “to interested players and soloists.”
+Initially, he sustained himself by producing mass-market travel guitars.
+In 1966, he passed the master craftsman examination in guitar making.
+He was appointed as a specialized teacher at the training workshops for musical instrument making in Bubenreuth and became the Deputy Master of the Guild.
+Starting from 1969, Hannabach only sold individually crafted instruments “to interested players and soloists”.

-In 1973 he went on a study and information trip through Spain, where he exchanged ideas with such well-known guitar makers as Hernandez and Fleta.
-From 1978 Hannabach was a lecturer at international “guitar making seminars.”
-In 1979 he was a major co-founder of the “Geigenbaumuseum Bubenreuth” (Bubenreuth violin making museum), which he has expertly accompanied ever since.
-In 1980 he was appointed “publicly appointed and sworn expert for the plucked instrument making a trade.”
+In 1973, he embarked on a study and information trip to Spain, where he exchanged knowledge with renowned guitar makers like Hernandez and Fleta.
+From 1978, Hannabach became a lecturer at international “guitar-making seminars”.
+In 1979, he played a significant role in founding the “Bubenreuth Violin Making Museum”, which he continued to support with expertise.
+In 1980, he was appointed as a “publicly appointed and sworn expert for the string instrument making trade”.

-In 2002 he was awarded the Federal Cross of Merit on Ribbon.
+In 2002, he was awarded the Federal Cross of Merit on ribbon by the German government.

-Gerold Karl Hannabach built more than 4000 instruments, touring guitars, children’s guitars, ukuleles, and last but not least, the soloist guitars that carried his name around the world.
+Gerold Karl Hannabach built more than 4000 instruments, including travel guitars, children’s guitars, ukuleles, and notably the soloist guitars that carried his name across the world.
 His son Karl decided early on to follow in his father’s footsteps and continue the tradition.

 You have Successfully Subscribed!